eamesa/maii-journal/_posts/2022-04-13-Photogram-Industrial.md

 - Am I going to lookup comments from a specific photo? -> Then use `index: true`
 - Am I going to need default values for variables -> `default: 0`
-- Do I have tables with different column names that refer to the same thing or non conventional names (user - author)? -> Use `{to_table: :users}` and change the model to include `class_name: "User"'
+- Do I have tables with different column names that refer to the same thing or non conventional names (user - author)? -> Use `{to_table: :users}` and change the model to include `class_name: "User"`